afragen/rollback-auto-update/README.md

 If you wish to download the zip directly, you will need to unzip, rename the containing folder to remove the `-main`, re-zip, and then install via the Upload Plugin screen.

 Once installed you will need to change the version number to `0` and comment out the code.
-After doing this you can activate the plugin.
+After doing this you can activate the plugin, but you can leave it disabled.
 Set it to _Enable auto-updates_ in the Plugins page.

 If the Rollback works, your site will not show a WSOD after the auto-update as the previous, commented plugin will still be the active plugin.
 You will still show a plugin update.